 A recent report by Dangerous by Design, detailed the alarming numbers of people who die each year just while walking across the street.
-The worst state in the nation for pedestrian accidents is Florida.
+The worst state in the nation for pedestrian accidents in Florida.
 Many Florida regions topped the top 10 list.
-Tampa St. Petersburg, and Clearwater region ranked 9th worst in the country.
+Tampa St. Petersburg and Clearwater region ranked 9th worst in the country.

 According to the report, nearly 50,000 (49,340 to be precise) were killed nationwide between 2008 and 2017.
 That averages out to 13 pedestrian accident fatalities for each day.
 Or, one person every 106 minutes.

 Pedestrians have no protection if they are struck by a car, truck, motorcycle, or any sized vehicle.
 Cars and trucks protect passengers by having hoods, trunks, and sides of cars built out of metal and steel.
 Motorcycle riders should have the protection of wearing a motorcycle helmet.
 Passengers are completely vulnerable to being struck and dying.

 The Dangerous by Design data first examined traffic fatalities by using data collected from a national database of deadly traffic accidents – called the Fatality Analysis Reporting System (FARS).
 The report then ranked the worst states and the worst metropolitan areas by used a metric called – the Pedestrian Danger Index (PDI).
 The PDI index thus calculates the number of people killed by drivers while they were walking.
 It did this by looking at the population size for that state and that metro region and the percentage of residents who walk to work along with the number of deaths.

 Disturbing pedestrian accident trends